 Education in the US is a rewarding experience.
 So while the task of choosing a university is taxing, the result is often life-changing.

-Consider these five things when choosing a university in the US:
+Consider these five things when choosing a university in the United State:

 Culture and Community